ProjectsforTim/RF-Autoencoder/README.md

-# RF-Autoencoder
+RF-Autoencoder

-RF Anomaly Detection Using Autoencoders
+Anomaly Detection in RF Signals Using Autoencoders

-A minimalist implementation for detecting anomalous RF signals using reconstruction error.
+A compact, reproducible implementation for detecting anomalous RF activity using reconstruction error.
+Built around the RML2016.10a wireless dataset, this project uses an autoencoder to learn what normal modulation patterns look like—then flags signals that deviate from this learned baseline.

-Overview
+🚀 Overview

-This project explores how autoencoders can identify abnormal RF activity by learning the baseline characteristics of “normal” signals.
-Using the RML2016.10a dataset, the model is trained exclusively on standard modulation types (QPSK, BPSK) and then evaluated on signals outside this baseline.

-Autoencoders reconstruct familiar patterns accurately—but struggle with unfamiliar ones.
+Modern RF environments (Wi-Fi, telemetry, drone control links, Bluetooth, broadcast, etc.) are noisy and dynamic.
+Spotting unusual or unknown signals inside this spectrum is increasingly important for:

+Counter-UAS systems

+Electronic warfare

+Spectrum monitoring

+Interference analysis

+Security and device detection

+Autoencoders offer a simple but powerful approach:

+If a model learns to accurately reconstruct only “normal” RF signals, it will produce higher error for unseen or abnormal signals.
-This reconstruction error becomes a powerful anomaly signal.
+This reconstruction error becomes the anomaly score.

-The goal of this repo is to provide a clean, minimal, reproducible pipeline suitable for both learning and demonstrating the core idea behind RF anomaly detection.
+📡 How It Works
+1. Data Source

+This project uses the open-source RML2016.10a dataset, which contains labeled I/Q radio signals across many modulation types and SNRs.

+2. Spectrogram Conversion

+Each I/Q sample is transformed into a log-power spectrogram, providing a compact and visually interpretable RF snapshot.

+3. Training on “Normal” Signals Only

+The autoencoder is trained exclusively on standard modulation types (e.g., QPSK, BPSK) across reasonable SNR ranges.

+4. Reconstruction Error for Anomaly Detection

+Unfamiliar or abnormal modulations (e.g., AM-DSB, 8PSK, WBFM) produce higher reconstruction error.
+A threshold defines what counts as “anomalous.”

+🧠 Model Architecture (Autoencoder)

+Dense autoencoder

+Latent dimension: 64

+Loss: MSE

+Optimizer: Adam

+The model is intentionally lightweight so the project remains simple, reproducible, and easy to extend.

+The script will:

+✔ Load dataset
+✔ Build spectrograms
+✔ Normalize + flatten
+✔ Train autoencoder
+✔ Print training metrics

+📊 Example Output

+Once integrated with your own notebook visualizations, you can generate:

+Reconstruction error histograms

+Spectrogram comparisons

+Confusion matrices for anomaly performance

+Reconstruction samples

+I'm keeping my visualisation code a secret but it's not hard to make your own 😎